Setting up AWB - the AsciiDoc Website Builder

 ServerAdmin <your@email.address>

-DocumentRoot "<PATH TO>/Sites/awbdemo/html"
+DocumentRoot "<PATH TO>/sites/awbdemo/html"

 ServerName awbdemo.local